voron507/MLOps-Practical-1/README.md

 # MLOps-Practical-1
-This is my first GitHub repository for the Reproducibility & Model Deployment course.
+This is my first GitHub repository for the MLOps practical session.
 Author: Alex Mishin